yilab/ssbify-string/README.md

 # ssbify-string

-takes an HTML string, URL, and returns a ssb blob-id representing the contents of the site.
+takes an HTML string, title string, and URL, returning a ssb blob-id representing the contents of the site.

 uses node-readability, and imports any images as hash-links.